-There is a uniquely Japanese environment, both beautiful and plentiful in Tokyo.
-While not high on anyone’s itinerary, if intentionally considered at all, the pulsating vertical neon lining the major streets is a quintessential Japanese spectacle.
-Futuristically sexy, visually stunning; reminiscent of, and responsible for, many movies set in the future, from Akira to Bladerunner.
+The pulsating vertical neon lights lining the major streets is a quintessential Japanese spectacle.
+Futuristically sexy, visually stunning; reminiscent of (and likely responsible for) many movies set in the future, from Akira to Bladerunner.

 In Hong Kong, the neon is horizontal, hanging over the street.
 In Vegas, it’s gaudy.
-The verticality is distinctly Japanese, rising and changing every 3m, symbolizing the business on each successive floor.
+In Tokyo, the verticality is distinctly Japanese, rising and changing every 3m, symbolizing the business on each successive floor.
 The streets are left clear, forming vast illuminated canyons, a river of automobiles flowing at the base.

-Outside the Hachiko Exit of Shibuya station, the world’s busiest pedestrian intersection is draped with radiating signage leading away in all directions.
-Akihabara’s Electric Town is a softer-spoken, subtle neon labyrinth with alleys meshing the blocks together, towering luminous beacons at each exit.
+Outside the Hachiko Exit of Shibuya station the world’s busiest pedestrian intersection is draped with radiating signage leading away in all directions.
+This image is often at the forefront of people’s minds when you you’re going to Tokyo.